Thierry Camille

-Thiery Camille (11 December 2001 in Victoria) is a Seychellois association footballer currently playing for Saint John Bosco of the Seychelles First Division, and the Seychelles national team.
+Thiery Camille (born 11 December 2001) is a Seychellois association footballer who plays for Bazar Brothers of the Seychelles Premier League, and the Seychelles national team.

 Club career

 Camille has played for Saint John Bosco of the Seychelles First Division since at least 2018.
-For the 2019–2020 season, he went on loan to Au Cap FC.
+For the 2019–2020 season, he went on loan to Au Cap FCIn 2023 he moved to ptl bazar brothers.

 International career

 In 2019 Camille was part of the Seychelle's squad that competed in the 2019 COSAFA U-20 Cup.
 He was called up to the senior squad in November 2021 for the 2021 Four Nations Football Tournament.
 He went on to make his senior international debut on 19 November 2021 against Sri Lanka in the final.
 At 18-years-old, Camille was the youngest member of the squad which went on to win the competition.